Guard Leadership 2026/27

 Equipment Officer: This leader is responsible for the care and maintenance of all color guard equipment, including organizing and managing the storage and transport of flags, props, and other items.
 Must check all equipment every other week to ensure tapes is efficient, no breaks/bends and/or no missing items, etc. Communicate with staff when additional supplies for maintenance or repairs are needed.

 Social Officer: Responsible for organizing social events, fostering a positive team environment.
 Organizing social activities in and outside of guard.
-Provide color guard camp & band camp activities (guard team bonding), and icebreakers and activities to boost team morale, ultimately contributing to the overall unity of the group.
+Provide guard camp & rehearsal activities (guard team bonding), and icebreakers and activities to boost team morale, ultimately contributing to the overall unity of the group.
 Communicate with leaders and staff to set up dates/times, get approvals for any supply costs or team activity fees, travel needs, etc.

 Students auditioning